pivotal-cf/docs-neo4j/index.html.md

 ---
-title: Neo4j for Pivotal Cloud Foundry&reg;
+title: Neo4j for Pivotal Cloud Foundry
 owner: London Services
 ---

-This is documentation for the [Neo4j service](https://network.pivotal.io/products/p-neo4j) for [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF).
+This is documentation for the [Neo4j service](https://network.pivotal.io/products/p-neo4j) for [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF).

 <p class="note"><strong>Note</strong>:This product is no longer being maintained or updated with new versions, it has also been removed from Pivotal Network.
 If you require access to an older version of the product please contact Pivotal Support</p>